KHP-Informatics/illumina-array-protocols/README.md

 These probes are either flagged for removal before re-calling, or depending on what the data looks likes in Genomestudio, are zeroed at the Genomestudio stage before clustering.

-Those familiar with processing Illumina Arrays, will see that a lot of the probes we identify are consitently poorly clustered variants, variants not called for alot of samples, and those messy clouds and/or the always homozygous variants - no matter the population or number of samples.
+Those familiar with processing Illumina Arrays, will see that a lot of the probes we identify are :-

+- consitently poorly clustered variants
+- variants not called for a lot of samples
+- messy clouds
+- always homozygous variants - no matter the population or number of samples.

-More details soon....
+More details soon....including a few pics...

 ### Illumina Array Annotations